Contractual enrolment is an alternative to auto enrolment

 Contractual enrolment is another way of joining a workplace pension.
 With contractual enrolment, your employment contract has all the details of your company’s pension scheme.

-When you sign your contract, you will be contractually enrolled in the scheme (you might be invited to join the scheme and asked to complete an application form).
+You may be enrolled into a pension as part of your employment contract or you might be invited to join the scheme (you will be required to complete an application form in this case).
 Sometimes, you have the option to not join that scheme.
 If that’s the case, then your company must still give you access to a workplace pension – and it will have to auto enrol you, which is why this can be confusing.

 Every employer must have a pension scheme that can be used for automatic enrolment.
 There are reasons why an employer may want to use ‘contractual enrolment’ instead.
 There are differences.